 A contract for the sale or lease of a mine1 will be specifically enforced, if fairly entered into, even if the mine is worthless, or on the ground of the purchaser's ignorance of mining matters, or hardship that might be caused to the purchaser2, but the court will not order specific performance of a contract for the sale or lease of mineral property if its terms3 or the subject matter4 are insufficiently defined.
-However, a description is sufficient if the subject matter is ascertainable, even where the boundaries of the property are not defined in the contract
+However, a description is sufficient if the subject matter is ascertainable, even where the boundaries of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL